 The new product offering includes:

-- Benzalkonium Chloride and Cetrimide solutions
+- FeF ™ Benzalkonium Chloride and Cetrimide solutions

-- Benzalkonium Chloride 95%
+- FeF ™ Benzalkonium Chloride 95%

-- Crystalline Cetrimide and Cetyl Trimethyl Ammonium Bromide
+- Crystalline FeF ™ Cetrimide and FeF ™ (CTAB) Cetyl Trimethyl Ammonium Bromide

 An innovative synthesis process makes Novo Nordisk Pharmatech a leading supplier of crystalline quaternary ammonium compounds.
 They have excellent antimicrobial and surface-active properties rendering them suitable for a variety of applications.
 High levels of purity make them particularly suited for specialized pharmaceutical applications, such as polysaccharide vaccine production and precipitation of DNA (gene therapy) vaccines.
 Quaternary ammonium compounds act either as preservatives or active ingredients in many ophthalmic, nasal, oral and topical drugs and in a variety of surgical scrubs, medicated solutions, ointments and creams.